dotdash32/IITC/README.md

 ### Inter- Tool Changes

 Inter tool changes are between different tool groups.
 These are manually facilitated, allowing the machine to change between different types of tools.
 Switching out symmetric nozzles for a dedicated flexible hot end, or mounting a laser engraver or pen plotter.
 This is similar to the [XChange](https://www.kickstarter.com/projects/printermods/xchange-v10-hot-swap-tool-changing-for-every-3d-printer) or [Mutant](https://whambamsystems.com/mutant).
 However, this combines with the Intra switches to have a more capable machine.

+### Tool Ecosystem

+The kinematic mount and angle are the same between 1, 2, and 4 position mounts.
+Tool groups can still be used on mounts with fewer or more positions, so tool groups are compatible between machines even if they have different numbers of extruders enabled.
+This is intended so that a shop with mulitple printers can expand flexible capacity without needing to upgrade every mainboard to dual extrusion.

 ### Remote Tool Changes